jeaye/blog.jeaye.com/_drafts/2016-06-29-encrypted-arch-linux.md

 ```

 #### Setup hostname
-Your hostname can be whatever you want; it's network-visible, so keep it sane.
+Your hostname can be whatever you want; it's network-visible though, so keep it
+sane.

 ```bash
 $ echo tofu-ninja > /etc/hostname
 ```

 #### Setup users
 Root needs a password and you'll need a normal user.
-[Using root for anything but
+Using root for anything but
-short-term administrative tasks is a dangerous habit](https://askubuntu.com/questions/16178/why-is-it-bad-to-login-as-root).
+short-term administrative tasks is a [dangerous habit](https://askubuntu.com/questions/16178/why-is-it-bad-to-login-as-root).

 ```bash
 $ passwd # enter root password